churchmanlab/Yeast_NETseq_Screen/README.md

 6. Build a random forest classifier to predict Pol II pause loci
 7. Correlated transcriptional phenotypes with one another

+# Data availability and manuscript
+Fastq files for NET-seq data will be deposited to GEO; when available, the accession number will be listed here.
 The link to our full manuscript will be provided here upon publication.